lcallarec/banderole/README.md

     });
 ```

-You can pass anykind of data inside the context object, it's yours, feel free to also add some useful functions !
+You can pass anykind of data inside the context object, it's yours, feel free to also add some useful functions too !

 ## Requesting a non-existing flag